Keto and Longevity

 If it didn’t we would die.

 Our body can manufacture its own glucose from the breakdown of protein and glycerol (the backbone of fat) even when there is no carbs/sugar in the diet.
-However, when excessive sugar exists in the diet, such as the typically western diet, glycation can ramp up and beyond healthy limits.
+However, when excessive sugar exists in the diet, such as the typical western diet, glycation can ramp up and beyond healthy limits.

 It can occur to DNA also, stimulating apoptosis or cell death which throws a giant monkey wrench in the machinery driving health and longevity.
 Glycation of cellular and extracellular proteins produces loss of function essentially reducing the capacity for that protein to serve out its function well.

-When the concentrations of glycated cells hits a critical mass, there is a shift in a certain cell receptor which can be the slippery slope towards oxidative stress, cell death, inflammation and the development of diabetic complications and atherosclerosis…amongst other things.
+When the concentrations of glycated cells hit a critical mass, there is a shift in a certain cell receptor which can be the slippery slope towards oxidative stress, cell death, inflammation and the development of diabetic complications and atherosclerosis…amongst other things.

 Studies also revealed that with elevated blood sugar or Type 2 Diabetics there is a correlation with increased protein glycation – glucose ‘sticking’ to protein.
 Glycated cells can get sucked up by immune cells in arterial walls causing inflammation and damage – one of the locations in the body you want to avoid such events.
 Research has also shown that glycated cells inhibit the activity of nitric oxide which is important in maintaining elasticity in vessel walls.
-Interestingly, since the middle of the 20th century the finger of blame has been pointed at fat and dietary cholesterol for cardiovascular disease (CVD), yet this is largely inaccurate, the villain is sugar and its inflammatory effects.
+Interestingly, since the middle of the 20th century, the finger of blame has been pointed at fat and dietary cholesterol for cardiovascular disease (CVD), yet this is largely inaccurate, the villain is sugar and its inflammatory effects.

 Given that CVD was the underlying cause of death for nearly 42,000 Australian deaths in 2018 (26% of all deaths) and that an estimated 59,100 people aged 25 and over had an acute coronary event (162 events every single day) it could be time to truely identify the villain and culprit lurking behind this.